AngelFelizR/nyc-taxi-project/CRISP-DM_Phases/02-business-understanding/README.md

   - driver_pay
   - shared_match_flag

-## Defining Metric
+## Outcome to predict

+To select better trips a taxi driver needs to have a clear which are the best trips to take, I mean the ones the request less time to get more money.

-Based on the current information we can say that our objective is to increase the **hourly wage** received by each taxi driver defined by the following formula.
+Based on the available data we can calculate the **profit_rate** in dollars by minute to *minimize the time needed to make more money* and increasing in consequence the expected **hourly wage** in the long term.

 $$
-\text{Hourly Wage} = \frac{\text{Total Driver Pay} + \text{Total Tips}}{\text{Total Hours Worked}}
+\text{profit_rate} = \frac{\text{driver_pay} + \text{tips}}{(\text{dropoff_datetime}-\text{request_datetime})/60}
 $$

 ### Defining Metric’s Base Line

-Defining the based line based on this data is a challenge as the data doesn’t any unique id to make the estimation, but we can run a simulation to estimate it’s value with a confident interval.
+Defining the baseline based on this data is a challenge as the data doesn’t have any unique id to make the estimation, but we can run a simulation to estimate its value with a confident interval.

-Let’s start loading the environment to use.
+Let’s start loading the environment to use with zone code related to the more active borough in NYC (based on EDA).

 ``` r
 # Loading libraries to use